Festivals and Events

 Ghode Jatra (Chaitra/March)

-Ghode Jatra is also called festival of horses & in this day, horses are paraded in front of top national officials by Army & Police at Tundikhel.
+Ghode Jatra is also called the festival of horses & in this day, horses are paraded in front of top national officials by Army & Police at Tundikhel.

 Like our facebook Page!